-Researchers identify protein that helps control common viral infectionMarch 26th, 2014 in Medical research /
+Researchers identify protein that helps control common viral infectionMarch 26, 2014 in Medicine & Health / Medical research

 Infectious disease specialists at the Johns Hopkins Children's Center have identified a protein that regulates the body's immune response to cytomegalovirus (CMV), a common pathogen that causes lifelong infections and can lead to devastating illness in newborns and those with weakened immune systems.

 The protein—a cell receptor called NOD2 found in several types of immune cells—has long been known for its role in fighting off bacterial invaders by sensing their presence and alerting immune cells to release chemicals that weaken or destroy the harmful bacteria.
 That same protein, the Johns Hopkins team found, also appears to regulate the body's immune response to CMV by initiating a chemical signaling cascade that curbs viral spread.

 The findings, published March 26 in the open-access journal PLOS ONE, offer what the Johns Hopkins teams says is a first-of-its-kind evidence that a protein that specializes in bacterial detection is also turned on when it sniffs out a virus from the DNA family.
 DNA viruses are known for their ability to cause chronic infections.

 Researchers say NOD2 may provide new opportunities to modify the body's immune response to CMV and possibly spur the development of a vaccine against this most common congenital infection.
 CMV affects one in 150 newborns and causes serious neurologic damage in some of them.
 Although healthy adults who carry the virus rarely exhibit symptoms, CMV can cause serious problems in people with certain immune-deficiency disorders, those with advanced HIV, and in patients receiving immunosuppressive therapy to treat cancer or prevent organ rejection.